Defense in Depth: Web browsers (part 6/7)

 Note that in a shared environment that you are not in full control of, the source value ‘self’ allows script from the same origin as you to be run as part of your application.

 Don’t be fooled into thinking that a strict CSP is enough to protect your application against XSS.
-A CSP is great for reducing the attack surface when some part of the application does not handle output encoding correctly, but it does not offer a complete defence against XSS.
+A CSP is great for reducing the attack surface when some part of the application does not handle output encoding correctly, but it does not offer a complete defense against XSS.

 It is possible to specify a CSP to run in report-only mode.
 Violations of the policy are reported to the developer specified URI, but nothing is blocked.
 This feature is especially useful when first implementing a CSP and testing it without impacting your users.
 To handle CSP reports in production is another challenge.
 There might be a lot of reports with many false-positive, they may contain XSS attacks or be caused by a browser plugin which makes it hard in a high-volume production environment to identify whether a client is under attack or not.